tommywalsh/csotp/README.md

 ### Leaky abstractions

-I do understand that music-playing software has concepts like "queues", "playlists", "shuffle", "repeat", and "consume".
+I do understand that music-playing software needs to have concepts like "queues", "playlists", "shuffle", "repeat", and "consume".
 But, as a user, I rarely care about such things, and I don't usually want to adjust them all independently -- they should normally be hidden away.